|

 original photograph by Sheila O'Connor can be found

 online at www.mtpleasantpa.com/pnct.html .]
+Built in 1905, this

 building housed two different banks -- the Mt.